 The Story behind MIH;

 If I have learnt anything from loving someone with ASC and working with additional needs, it’s that they still have the ability to learn and achieve their own goals, they may just not understand the instructions offered to them in the same way, or simply just need more time or adapted goals compared to someone who is ‘neuro typical’.
 Therefore to offer the same guidance but ‘alternatively’ may just open up more than one road to success!
 The key to my daughter being “very well behaved for a child with ASC” has been through my understanding for ‘preparation’, ‘clear instructions’ and ‘individual alternatives’ and, more importantly, has offered her ease from unnecessary anxiety caused by confusion, fear and frustration.
-Whilst every additional need is unique and some locks are harder to pick, I believe that a key can be discovered for any additional need.
+Whilst every additional need is unique and some locks are harder to pick, I strive to discover the individual key for each individual need.

 The neuro typical brain is more susceptible to change and therefore we can change the way we introduce a diverse learning opportunity and adapt it to be understandable to everyone where possible.